-In a previous blog post, I talked about the error of both Fr.
-Robert Barron and Hans Urs von Balthasar in positing the real possibility that Hell could be empty for all eternity.
-This post led to people asking more questions about the nature of Hell itself.
+In a past article, I talked about the error of then-Fr. (now Bishop) Robert Barron and Hans Urs von Balthasar in positing the real possibility that hell could be empty for all eternity.
+This post led to people asking more questions about the nature of hell itself.
 What is it?
-Is it really “eternal?” and more.
+Is it really “eternal”?
+And more.

 Below find my answers to some of those questions.